 There may be many times when you need to convert a QuickTime movie to another file format so that you can use it in on a PowerPoint slide or another program that doesn't work with the QuickTime format.
-In this tutorial, I'll show you how you can use RAD Video Tools, a free program to do the conversion from QuickTime to AVI files that are more PowerPoint friendly.
+In this tutorial, we'll show you how you can use RAD Video Tools, a free program to do the conversion from QuickTime to AVI files that are more PowerPoint friendly.

 Here's what you need to get started:

-- Before you begin, make sure you have QuickTime installed so that you have the required codecs available on your system -- you can get QuickTime from the Apple web site.
+- Before you begin, make sure you have QuickTime installed so that you have the required codecs available on your system.
+You can get QuickTime from the Apple web site.

 - And you'll also need to download and install RAD Video tools which you can download from here.

-- You'll also need a sample QuickTime movie file to convert -- you can get many QuickTime sample files online, or you could use the sample file that is included within the QuickTime program folder.
+- You'll also need a sample QuickTime movie file to convert.
+You can get many QuickTime sample files online, or you could use the sample file that is included within the QuickTime program folder.

 Here's what you should know: